 How popular is the baby name Egypt in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Egypt and check out all the blog posts that mention the name Egypt.
+Plus, check out all the blog posts that mention the name Egypt.

 Flag of Biafra